nataberishvili/nataberishvili.github.io/README.md

 This portfolio is a collection of notebooks which I created for data analysis and machine learning projects for academic, self learning, and hobby purposes.

-### Happiness Report - Data Visualization with R
+### Happiness Around the World - Data Visualization with R

-The data was scraped from wikipedia https://en.wikipedia.org/wiki/World_Happiness_Report The 2019 report features the happiness score averaged over the years 2016-2018.
+The data was scraped from wikipedia [link] (https://en.wikipedia.org/wiki/World_Happiness_Report).
+The World Happiness Report is an annual publication of the United Nations Sustainable Development Solutions Network.
+Happiness is explained by 6 factors.
 As per the 2019 Happiness Index, Finland is the happiest country in the world.
-Denmark, Norway, Iceland and Netherlands hold the next top positions

 ![download (36)](https://user-images.githubusercontent.com/50959111/73236404-41832100-4160-11ea-9239-19a223a4ea5b.png)